vsueiro/cim643/showcase/README.md

 -->

 <script>

+  // Read list of students (and their GitHub @) from external file

+  // Fnction to update list:

+    // Get selected project from list
+    // Shuffles list (so there is no order)

+    // For each student in list
+      // If selected project was submitted
+        // Create item
+        // Create image
+        // Create author tag (with student’s name)
+        // Create link to the source code
+        // Add item to the list

+  // When user selects another project, run update function

+  // run update function on page load

   for ( let i = 0; i < 30; i++ )
   {
     let item = document.createElement( 'li' )